eclipse-ee4j/cargotracker/VS_Code/readme.md

 ### Importing Code

-1. Go to File -> Open Folder ->Select the root directory of the Cargo Tracker project in your file system, and Hit finish.Visual Studio Code will automatically identify it as a Maven project.
+1. Go to File -> Open Folder ->Select the root directory of the Cargo Tracker project in your file system, and Hit finish.Visual Studio Code will automaticallyntify it as a Maven project.

 ![import](<images/importing_cargotracker_1.png>)